-A range of organizations exist in Canada that can support capacity development efforts for 2030 Agenda implementation, including academic institutions, civil society organizations, business associations and local communities.
+Various organizations can support capacity development efforts for 2030 Agenda implementation, including academic institutions, civil society organizations, business associations and development partners.
 Such organizations have a comparative advantage in terms of understanding local and sector-specific challenges, addressing them in the best ways and delivering capacity development activities that can reach targeted stakeholders.

-Capacity development efforts should also engage Indigenous peoples in Canada, respecting Indigenous knowledge and capacities to support sustainable development.
-Inclusive, participatory approaches to capacity development are in line with the transformative elements of the 2030 Agenda.
+Inclusive, participatory approaches to capacity development should be in line with the transformative elements of the 2030 Agenda.

-Support capacity development efforts in partner countries for a range of stakeholders to realize commitments under SDG 17 on partnerships for the goals.
+Support capacity development efforts in developing countries for a range of stakeholders to realize commitments under SDG 17 on partnerships for the goals.

-Canada has committed to enhance international support for implementing the SDGs.
-Recognizing the valuable contributions of all members of society to sustainable development, Canada should ensure that its contribution to capacity development targets governments, civil society, academia and other stakeholders and is delivered according to internationally recognized good practice.
-Civil society organizations have also identified capacity constraints related to engagement on VNRs at national, regional and global levels.
-Canada could play an important role in supporting efforts to build capacity for non-state actors to engage in VNR-related processes in developing countries and at regional and global levels, including in terms of submitting independent evidence and reports, resourcing, and the establishment of opportunities for peer learning and exchange.
+Countries have committed to enhance international support for implementing the SDGs.
+Recognizing the valuable contributions of all members of society to sustainable development, development partners should ensure that their contributions to capacity development target governments, civil society, academia and other stakeholders and are delivered according to internationally recognized good practice.

-Report on capacity challenges and activities towards addressing them.
+Report on and learn from capacity challenges and activities towards addressing them.